-KinkedIn is a new dating app for kinky people which will launch on a rolling basis over the course of 2019-2020.
+KinkedIn is a new dating app for kinky people which will launch on a rolling basis over the next few years.
 A thoroughly vetted community in which to play, discover new connections through our match algorithm, and build upon existing connections (including your connection with yourself!) through our kinky resources and learning tools.

 We celebrate and respect folks of all genders, orientations, bodies, abilities, and backgrounds, so we aim to create a safe and welcoming space for everyone.

 KinkedIn is NOT for people under the age of 18, or for anyone who is not thoroughly interested in communication + respecting boundaries + enthusiastic consent.

 No matter who you are and what you are into, there are people out there who are looking for precisely YOU!
 KinkedIn will connect you to those you are craving to meet and play with, and to those who are craving to meet and play with you.

 Whether you are into being dominated, dominating, spanking, gags and chains and whips, people with tattoos, chastity devices, foot worship, fisting, chakra energy exploration, cock and ball torture, nipple clamps, puppy play, rough sex, teasing, or so much more, you are more than ok, and you are not alone.
 KinkedIn is a community of people dedicated to respecting each other while expressing their fullest selves.

 No one can look in your eyes and know precisely how you want to be used or worshipped or flogged or served.
 At KinkedIn, we are passionate about providing you with tools to communicate about your deepest desires because we know that when you clearly ask for what you want, you are much more likely to get it.
 And when everybody involved is enthusiastically in favor of everything that is going on, everybody wins!